-To change the default expiration period for an alert's triggered alert records, go to the detail page for the base saved search in Manager > Searches and Reports and set Expiration to your desired number of seconds, minutes, hours, or days (or just select one of the pre-defined time ranges from the list).
+To change the default expiration period for an alert's triggered alert records, go to the detail page for the base report in Manager > Searches and Reports and set Expiration to your desired number of seconds, minutes, hours, or days (or just select one of the pre-defined time ranges from the list).

 Using the Alert Manager

 You can filter the Alert Manager listing by app, alert severity, and alert type.
 You can also search for specific keywords using the search box.
 The keyword search applies to fired alert names (which are the same as the names of the searches or reports upon which the alerts are based) and the alert severity (so you can search specifically for alerts of Critical severity, if necessary).

 Additionally, the Alert Manager enables you to manually delete individual alert records.

 Note that the Severity column enables you to quickly spot those alert records that have been given a higher severity level (such as High or Critical).
 When you define or update your alert definition, use the Severity field to set the alert severity level.
 The severity label is for informational purposes only; there is no additional functionality associated with it.